songqiaohu/THU-Concept-Drift-Datasets-v1.0/README.md

 ### CakeRotation
 In the dataset *CakeRotation*, samples with odd angle area belong to one class, while samples with even angle area belong to another class.
-We simulate concept drift by rotating the disk, and the range of the angle area will change during the rotation. **If you need data sets of multiple categories, you can achieve it by using modulus instead of odd and even numbers on this basis.**
+We simulate concept drift by rotating the disk, and the range of the angle area will change during the rotation. **If you need data sets of multiple categories, you can achieve it by using modulus instead of odd and even numbers on this basis[5].**
 - Data distribution display:
 <div align=center><img src="https://github.com/songqiaohu/pictureandgif/blob/main/figure_nonlinear_gradual_cakerotation_noise_and_redunce.gif?raw=true" width="320px" hegiht="240px"/>